-Alpha keypads feature a 2-line, 32 character alphanumeric Liquid Crystal Display (LCD) that can display system messages in user-friendly English.
-Abbreviated user's instructions can also be displayed (see Self Help paragraph in the SYSTEM OVERVIEW section).
+Alpha keypads feature a 2-line, 32 character alphanumeric Liquid Crystal Display (LCD) which can display system messages in friendly English.
+Abbreviated user's instructions can also be displayed (see Self Help paragraph in the System Overview section).
 These keypads can also be programmed with custom zone descriptors.

-Functions of the Keypad
+Functions Of The Keypad

-IMPORTANT!
-When using the keypad to enter codes and commands, sequential key depressions must be made within 3 seconds of one another.
+IMPORTANT!: When using the keypad to enter codes and commands, sequential key depressions must be made within 3 seconds of one another.
 If 3 seconds elapses without a key depression, the entry is aborted and must be repeated from its beginning.